-8) Personnel Turnover: The objective of listing this metric is to see how XP handles people joining or leaving the team.
-Since XP is averse to heavy documentation, most of the project knowledge remains tacit rather than documented (externalized).
+8) Personnel Turnover: The objective of this metric is examine potential deficiencies or strengths of how XP handles people joining or leaving the team.
+Since XP is averse to heavy documentation, most of the project knowledge remains tacit rather than documented.
 A common informal metric (invented by Jim Coplien of AT&T Bell Labs) is referred to as the truck number. ["How many or few people would have to be hit by a truck (or quit) before the project is incapacitated?"
 The worst answer is one.]
 Having knowledge dispersed across the team increases the truck number and project safety.
-XP may make it more difficult to withstand turnover because there is less formal documentation.
-Conversely, difficulties in transition may be lessened because knowledge is transferred through the team via pair programming and metaphor.
+With XP, difficulties in transition may be lessened because knowledge is transferred through the team via pair programming, collective code ownership, and metaphor.
+Conversely, XP may make it more difficult to withstand turnover because there is less formal documentation.

 Turnover for a given period of time is measured by counting how many people joined or left the team compared with the team size.
 This assumes an interval of time under study, such as one release.
-Interns and part time personnel are counted because they may have specific knowledge that is missed when they leave.
+Interns and part time personnel are counted because they may have specific knowledge that is lost when they leave.
 Also, they may require training when joining the team, even though they may only be part time personnel.